 NDNH uses a variety of standardized protocols to survey wetlands in Nevada to address different project objectives.
 These protocols are suitable for other wetland surveyors in the state that have some experience identifying wetland plants, recognizing hydric soils, and/or taking basic hydrology measurements.
 Portions of the protocol or even a photo and GPS coordinate of wetlands are also helpful!
 If you have wetland data to share or need access to some of NDNH’s wetland data, please contact us.

-NVRAM The Nevada Rapid Assessment Method was developed by the Nature Conservancy as a standardized level 2 protocol for surveying marshes, riparian areas, and other large wetlands.
-The draft document contains a description of the protocol and field sheets.
+NVRAM - The Nevada Rapid Assessment Method is a standardized level 2 protocol for surveying marshes, riparian areas, and other large wetlands.
 Surveys take a team of two experienced wetland surveyors about two hours to collect data on hydrology, soils, plants, and other site characteristics.
-NVRAM is undergoing verification and field testing; please contact us if you use NVRAM and have any feedback.
+NVRAM field sheets and the protocol guide can be found here.
+A Survey123 form is available for data collection by request of the Wetland Program Specialist.

 Wetland Survey Databases